OECD Network of Experts on AI (ONE AI)

 Every year, national and stakeholder delegations either renew or nominate new representatives.

-ONE AI also has representatives from other international governmental organisations, namely the Council of Europe (CoE), the Inter-American Development Bank (IDB), the United Nations, UNESCO and the World Bank.
+The network also has representatives of important international initiatives like the Global Partnership on AI (GPAI) and other international governmental organisations, including the Council of Europe (CoE), the Inter-American Development Bank (IDB), the United Nations, UNESCO and the World Bank.

-The OECD Secretariat identified additional experts with complementary expertise to ensure that the network of AI experts as a whole has a good balance of multi-disciplinary expertise.
-It also take into account stakeholder, gender and regional representation (see Figure 1).
+Finally, the OECD Secretariat identifies additional experts with complementary expertise to ensure that the network of AI experts as a whole has a good balance of multi-disciplinary expertise.
+It also takes into account stakeholder, gender and regional representation (see Figure 1).